-The aim of this course is to introduce the students in the study of both continuous and discrete electronic control systems.
+The aim of this course is to introduce the students in the study of both continuous and discrete Electronic Control Systems.

-In order to do that, they are studied the basic properties of the feedback control systems, as well as the identification and modelling of the process to be controlled.
+To do that, they are studied the basic properties of the feedback control systems as well as the identification and modelling of the process to be controlled.
 Moreover, they are analyzed the concepts of stability, temporal response of dynamic systems, and the principles of the design of controllers using techniques based on the root locus, the frequency response and the state space.
 It is also addressed the simulation and implementation of electronic controllers applied to real prototypes.

-For better understanding of the course, it will be necessary to have prior knowledge acquired in the subjects of Signals and Systems, Calculus I, Basics Electronics, Circuit Electronics of and Digital Electronic Systems.
+For better understanding of the course, it will be required to have prior knowledge of the basic behavior of actual systems and other mathematical resources as the ones acquired in the subjects of Signals and Systems, Calculus I, Basic Electronics, Electronic Circuits and Digital Electronic Systems.